aosabook/500lines/contingent/chapter.rst

 >>> '_inputs_of' in dir(g)
 True

-Recognizing a need to signal differences among public-facing, internal, and other types of attributes, this convention is one way the community has developed to allow programmers to pass messages and warnings through spacetime to each other.
+This convention is one way the community has developed to allow programmers to pass messages and warnings through spacetime to each other.
-It provides a concise and fairly consistent indicator to other programmers, including our future selves, that the original authors intended these attributes
+Recognizing the need to signal differences among public-facing, internal, and other types of object attributes, the community adopted single leading underscores as a way to provide a concise and fairly consistent indicator to other programmers, including our future selves, that the original authors intended these attributes